MarkKozel/CompOrgEText/docs/Foundations/LogicAndDigitalCircuits/TruthTables.md

  ![Complex Truth Table](/images/Circuits/TruthTable_Anatomy_Complex2.png)

- When creating a physical circuit based on this diagram, you will need to remember that this is one circuit and the **a** and **b** inputs are from the same source
+ When creating a physical circuit based on this diagram, remember that this is one circuit and the **a** and **b** inputs are from the same source

  We will learn how to crate physical circuits, using a virtual circuit design adn simulation tool later